-Above-ground systems, referred to as mound systems, were developed to compensate for poor-absorbing local soils that cannot support a standard underground septic system.
+Above-ground septic systems, referred to as mound systems, were developed to compensate for poor-absorbing local soils that cannot support a standard underground septic system.
+Many of these systems are found in areas where there is no public sewer and traditional septic systems can't be used.

 Simple Waste Management System